mrjones/ttdash/doc/cross-compiling.md

 The rust compiler ran out of memory when I ran it directly on the Pi Zero.
-One option is to use a compile on a different Pi (models other than the zero seem to have more ram).
-Another option is to compile it on x86 and just copy the binary.
+One option is to compile on a different Pi (models other than the zero seem to have more ram).
+Another option is to compile it on desktop/x86 computer and just copy the binary.
 It's a little bit of a hassle, primarily because of an OpenSSL dependency.
 However, it does work, and here are some rough notes on how I got it to go:

 ```
 rustup target add arm-unknown-linux-gnueabihf